takealeap/takealeap.github.io/_posts/2019-05-28-react-native-developer.md

 <h3> Job Description </h3>

-We are looking for a full stack developer to take ownership of the backend work and support the frontend team as per the need.
-The person will work closely with our front end developer, app developer and UX designer to create high quality experience on web + mobile platforms.
-He/She will take responsibility of the entire development cycle - creating architecture,  translating design into code, testing, deployment, optimising the code for the performance and integrating user feedback.
+We are looking for a React Native developer to take the lead in building our cross-platform app.
+The person will work closely with our backend developers and UX designer to create high quality user experience on the app.
+They will lead to the entire app-development cycle - translating designs to code, putting it into production, optimising the code for the performance & usability and integrating user feedback.

 <h3>Requirements</h3>

 <ul>
-<li> Strong expertise in Django + Python and knowledge of Javascript, HTML and CSS </li>
+<li> Strong grasp on JS and React Native’s core principles </li>
-<li> Solid understanding of principles of web-development, databases and RESTful APIs </li>
-<li> Previous experience in developing a web product from scratch </li>
+<li> Previous experience in developing an app from scratch </li>
-<li> Familiarity with React is a big plus </li>
-<li> Willingness to take on a leadership role and mentor the product development team </li>
+<li> Willingness to grow into a leadership role and build the mobile development team </li>
-<li> Proactive approach to learning, good communication and openness to feedback </li>
+<li> Proactive approach to learning, good communication and openness to feedback</li>
 <li> Flexible to take on varied roles in the startup as per the needs </li>
 <li> Believer in the ability of a small group of individuals to tackle the biggest challenges </li>